ptkrm/INSE6120/readme.md

 3) Stage 3 - Field Studies - Conduct Test: Perform the different test against selected free wireless hotspots.

 4) Stage 4 - Final Report: As stage name , write the final report.

-## NEWS

-NOV / 11

-Dear All,

-I have been receiving a few update reports in the last 2 weeks.
-It seems like most of you will benefit from a project progress report submission (by Nov 21).

-Survey projects - mandatory submission with grading (5 marks): If you are doing a survey, please submit a report by Nov 21.
-This report can be incomplete, but should have the overall structure of your report.
-The final report will be due on Dec 9.
-No presentation will be needed.

-Implementation projects: Your can submit a progress report, but this will not be graded.
-You need to present and demo your work on Dec 6; this will carry 10 marks.
-The final report/implementation will be due on Dec 9.

-This project update reports will primarily be used to give you feedback.

-Please avoid plagiarism in your report.
-If you are not sure about something, let me know.

-Thanks,

-OCT / 03

-Dear All:

-Please note, we have office our tomorrow at regular time (12-1pm).

-Last Thursday, I talked to many of you re: your project proposal.
-Please re-submit your updated proposal, if you have been asked to, by tomorrow (Tuesday) night.
-My TA (Xavier) will look into the updates, and may provide additional feedback.

-Many of you have chosen to do a survey, even though some of you have little experience in reading academic papers.
-But that's your choice.
-At least, read the base paper (from IEEE S&P or ACM CUSR) completely, before you finalize the proposal.
-Also, include some related papers on your topic in the proposal - to show us that you actually searched, and understand a bit about the topic of your choice.

-For those with implementation projects: yes, you can reuse any existing projects to build your tool.
-You have to acknowledge/mention the reused work in the final project report.

-See you all tomorrow.

-Thanks,